 It is no secret that Richard Knaak made himself known because of the Dragonlance series and the characters he brought in.
 It was his work and creativity that caught the eye of Blizzards, and they made a deal with him to write the lore for Warcraft and Diablo.
+And by now, we all know how popular both games are; everyone interested in gaming has heard of them, just like everyone who’s into sports has heard of various sportsbooks that have a registration process that’s similar to the Parimatch registration).
 Let us see focus on Warcraft, for now.

 Day of the Dragon was the first book written by Knaak in the Warcraft series.
 It covers the events in Azeroth after the Second War.
 As fans already know, the Second War was featured in Warcraft II.
 It is interesting to point out that Richard Knaak played Warcraft II and a little bit of WoW in order to get acquainted with the lore.